sohit-agarwal/Wexflow/README.md

 # License
 Wexflow is licensed under the [MIT License](https://github.com/aelassas/Wexflow/blob/master/LICENSE.txt).

 Wexflow contains other libraries with their individual licenses.
-More details about these licenses can be found [here](https://github.com/aelassas/Wexflow/wiki/License).
+More details about these licenses can be found in the [wiki](https://github.com/aelassas/Wexflow/wiki/License).

+# Change log

+The changes are documented in the release history that can be found in the [wiki](https://github.com/aelassas/Wexflow/wiki/History).